How does this work?

 It looks great as a heading, but it's hard to read.
 Avoid using it in large blocks of text.

 fonts were created for typewriters.
 For practical purposes every character needed to be the same width.

 They're still used in computer terminals, and code editors, as they align each line of code.

-You can use these characters to create tables and calendars, like in Beautiful Dingbats' Calendar Generator
+You can also use these characters to create tables and calendars, like in Beautiful Dingbats' Calendar Generator

 is also known as blackboard bold.
 It originated as an attempt to create bold lettering with chalk on a blackboard.